-Have you been looking for information on how to work as a Rhode Island counselor?
+Have you been looking for information on how to work as a Rhode Island LPC?

 We have compiled much helpful information for your path on eventually becoming a Rhode Island counselor.

-Future Counselor: For Student in Rhode Island High School Student or Rhode Island High School Graduate
+Future LPC: For Student in Rhode Island High School Student or Rhode Island High School Graduate

 Your First Step: